phylum-dev/phylum-ci/docs/sync/azure_pipelines.md

           # https://learn.microsoft.com/azure/devops/pipelines/process/set-secret-variables
           PHYLUM_API_KEY: $(PHYLUM_TOKEN)

           # NOTE: These are examples.
-Only one `AZURE_TOKEN` entry line is expected.
+Only one `AZURE_TOKEN` entry line is expected, and
+          #       only when the build repository is hosted in Azure Repos Git.
           #
           # Use the `System.AccessToken` provided automatically at the start of each pipeline build.
           # This value does not have to be set as a secret variable since it is provided by default.